-IV.
-PREDICTABILITY OF WAVELET APPROXIMATIONS
+V. PREDICTABILITY OF WAVELET APPROXIMATIONS

 Binning is an intuitive mechanism for producing multiresolution views of network behavior.
-Wavelet-based mechanisms provide a more powerful approach to providing such views because they are parameterized by a wavelet basis function which can be chosen appropriately to optimize for different properties.
+Wavelet-based mechanisms are a more powerful approach to providing such views because they are parameterized by a wavelet basis function which can be chosen appropriately to optimize for different properties.
 In fact, the wavelet approach we describe here, when parameterized with the simplest wavelet basis function, the Haar wavelet, is equivalent to the binning approach of the last section.
 Abry, et al provide a very nice discussion of this equivalence [2].
 In the following, we use a D8 wavelet [12], which provides a much smoother multi-resolution analysis than binning/Haar.
+Wavelet analysis is a rich and multifacetted area of mathematics and signal processing.
+We will focus our discussion of it on aspects relevant to this study.
+Interested readers can learn more via the work of Mallat [28], Daubechies [12], Abry, et al [2], or our earlier work [36].